ElijahPepe/kanyebot/README.md

 *Automatically find email addresses with a Stem Player*

 ## Install
-The easiest way to set up kanyebot is to download the [latest release](https://github.com/ElijahPepe/kanyebot/releases/download/v1.0.0/bot.exe) from GitHub.
+The easiest way to set up kanyebot on Windows is to download the [latest release](https://github.com/ElijahPepe/kanyebot/releases/download/v1.0.0/bot.exe) from GitHub.

 ### Development
-To run the latest version of kanyebot, the following prerequisites are necessary:
+To run the latest version of kanyebot, or to run it on macOS or Linux, the following prerequisites are necessary:
 * [Python](https://www.python.org/downloads/)
 * [Pip](https://pip.pypa.io/en/stable/installation/)
 * [Git](https://git-scm.com/)